recursehex/Hybrid/docs/type_system/unicode.md

 '😀'      // Requires 32-bit, uses lchar
 ```

 Character literals also adapt to the surrounding context.
 When an expression expects an 8-bit `schar`/`byte`, 16-bit `char`/`short`, or 32-bit `lchar`/`int`, the literal is regenerated at that width so comparisons like `'A' == byteValue` and declarations such as `schar small = 'A'` work without manual casts.
 Once the value is stored, however, converting it to a different width (or to an integer type) does require an explicit cast, e.g. `schar narrow = schar: wideChar`, `char ascii = char: codePoint`, or `int code = int: letter`.
 If the literal cannot fit the target width, the compiler falls back to the wider default and reports a type error.
+Invalid UTF-8 sequences produce diagnostics during lexing so they never reach codegen.

 ### Type-Specific Assignment